grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.interval.md

 - Non-monotonically increasing sums

 {{< admonition type="note" >}}
-Aggregating data over an interval is an inherently "lossy" process.
-For monotonically increasing, cumulative sums, histograms, and exponential histograms, you "lose" precision, but you don't lose overall data.
-But for non-monotonically increasing sums, gauges, and summaries, aggregation represents actual data loss.
-IE you could "lose" that a value increased and then decreased back to the original value.
-In most cases, this data "loss" is ok.
-However, if you would rather these values be passed through, and _not_ aggregated, you can set that in the configuration.
+Aggregating data over an interval is an inherently lossy process.
+You lose precision for monotonically increasing cumulative sums, histograms, and exponential histograms, but you don't lose overall data.
+You can lose data when you aggregate non-monotonically increasing sums, gauges, and summaries.
+For example, a value can increase and decrease to the original value, and you can lose this change in the aggregation.
+In most cases, this type of data loss is OK.
+However, you can change the configuration so that these changed values pass through and are _not_ aggregated.
 {{< /admonition >}}

 {{< admonition type="warning" >}}